Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 typescript

-export const petType = {
+export const petStatus = {

 } as const

 Casing applied to enum key names.
-By default the key is the raw value from the spec; switch to a project convention when needed.
+By default the key is the raw value from the spec.
+Switch to a project convention when needed.

 Type: 'screamingSnakeCase' | 'snakeCase' | 'pascalCase' | 'camelCase' | 'none'